-Doctor Voris was born in Springfield, Missouri and is a graduate of the University of Missouri-Columbia with a Bachelor of Science degree in Electrical Engineering in 1983, Louisville Presbyterian Theological Seminary with a Master of Divinity degree in 1987, and Columbia Theological Seminary in Decatur, Georgia, with a Doctor of Ministry degree in Christian Spirituality in 1999.
-His dissertation was titled, "Teaching the Church How to Offer Intercessory Prayer for Enemies and Evildoers."
+Doctor Steven J. Voris was born in Springfield, Missouri and is a graduate of the University of Missouri-Columbia with a Bachelor of Science degree in Electrical Engineering in 1983; Louisville Presbyterian Theological Seminary with a Master of Divinity degree in 1987; and Columbia Theological Seminary in Decatur, Georgia, with a Doctor of Ministry degree in Christian Spirituality in 1999.
+His dissertation was titled "Teaching the Church How to Offer Intercessory Prayer for Enemies and Evildoers."
 He continues to be interested in verbal prayer, the role of parables in transformation, crisis ministry, and mysticism.
-Doctor Voris was ordained a Minister of Word and Sacrament in the Presbyterian Church (U.S.A.) on July 22, 1987 and has previously served pastorates in Nebraska, Iowa, Wisconsin, Arkansas, and New Mexico.
-Reverend Doctor Steven Voris is a former Police Chaplain who remains a friend of law enforcement.
-He is currently serving the United States Navy as a Chaplain.
+Doctor Voris was ordained a Minister of Word and Sacrament in the Presbyterian Church (U.S.A.) in 1987 and has previously served pastorates in Nebraska, Iowa, Wisconsin, Arkansas, and New Mexico.
+Doctor Steven Voris is a former Police Chaplain who remains a friend of law enforcement.

 Doctor Voris was awarded the Anderson Fellowship for Excellence in Pastoral Ministry from Louisville Presbyterian Theological Seminary in March, 2002.
-The monetary award was used to do research in the use of modern parables in preaching and teaching.
+The monetary award was used to do research in the use of modern parables in preaching and teaching which resulted in the book, Preaching Parables: A Metaphorical Interfaith Approach, published by Paulist Press.

 Doctor Voris was named a Guthrie Scholar at Columbia Theological Seminary in May, 2000.
 He pursued an independent study on the seven deadly sins from a Reformed theological perspective that was made into a retreat/workshop for use in the church.
+Second Edition